 POTS AND PANS

-8-quart pot with lid.
+- 8-quart pot with lid.
 For boiling pasta, steaming vegetables (with an insert) and making soups and stews.
-Don’t get one that’s so heavy you can’t lift it when it’s full of liquid.
+Be sure to pick one that you can comfortably carry when it’s full of liquid.

-4-quart saucepan with lid.
+- 4-quart saucepan with lid.
 Does what the 8-quart does on a smaller scale.
 Good to have around when other pans are in use or when you are preparing a smaller amount of food.

 - 12-inch nonstick skillet.
 For sautéing meats and vegetables.
-If you get a deep one with rounded sides it will work great for stir-fries, too.
+If you get a deep one with rounded sides it can work well for stir-fries, too.

 A good knife cuts food easier, quicker, neater, and with less chance of injury.
 Most professional grade knives are high-carbon stainless steel; they don’t rust or deteriorate.
 Quality knives will have the metal continuing up through the handle.
 Like good pots and pans, they can last a lifetime.

-Cutting board.
+- Cutting board.
 Buy two: a plastic one for raw meat and a wooden one for breads, fruit and vegetables.
 Make it a habit to thoroughly wash and dry anything that has touched raw meat before using it again to reduce risk of foodborne illness.

 MIXING AND LIFTING

-Ladle.
+- Ladle.
 For serving soups and stews.
-A standard size ladle holds ½ cup, for easy portion measuring.
+A standard size ladle holds ½ cup or 1 cup, for easy portion measuring.

 OTHER GOOD STUFF